 NSX-v 6.4? maybe @vswitchzero has some idea, or ask vExpert slack #nsx channel.
 Haven't seen that.
 Common issues would be resource availability, NTP, DNS across NSX/vCenter/ESXi hosts but I assume you have triple checked the basic stuff— Bayu Wibowo (@bayupw) May 15, 2018

 That's odd - if it's hung up in the boot loader, sounds low-level.
 OVF in the manager file system bad or some kind of underlying storage issue maybe?
-Did you customize the OVF?— Mike Da Costa (@vswitchzero) May 16, 2018
+Did you customize the OVF?— vswitchzero (Mike) (@vswitchzero) May 16, 2018

 I checked out some of the basic stats in the web client of the vSAN datastore, and indeed there was extremely high latency during the periods I was attempting to deploy the controllers: